 General Data Protection Regulation – Are you ready?

-We can already hear the snores and sounds of sleeping and we haven’t even started yet, however this information is important and needs to be understood unless you want to face a large fine.
+We can already hear the snores and sounds of sleeping and we haven’t even started yet!
+However, this information is important and needs to be understood unless you want to potentially face a large fine.

 What is General Data Protection Regulation?

-Data Protection has always been a dry to subject to many and an annoyance to everybody, but it is soon going to become a major concern when the “General Data Protection Regulation (GDPR)” is introduced in May 2018.
-Regardless of the outcome of Brexit, this legislation is coming.
+Data Protection has always been a dry to subject to many and an annoyance to some, but it is soon going to become a major concern when the “General Data Protection Regulation (GDPR)” comes into force on 25th May 2018.

 If you deal in either Personal or Sensitive data, you will have to be aware of the implications of GDPR and comply with the new regulations.
 Breaches of some provisions by businesses, which law makers have deemed to be most important for data protection, could lead to fines of up to €20 million or 4% of global annual turnover for the preceding financial year, whichever is the greater, being levied by data watchdogs.
 For other breaches, the authorities could impose fines on companies of up to €10m or 2% of global annual turnover, whichever is greater.